 When you pick up the phone, begin by offering your greeting of choice.
 "Hello" is always a polite option, as is "Good Morning" or "Good Afternoon."
 Confirm who you are ("This is Amanda") and the identity of the person calling ("To whom am I speaking?") so that all parties begin the call on the same page.

-If you have a caller identification feature and know who is on the other end of the line, the greeting process should be even easier.
+The greeting process should be even more straightforward if you have a caller identification feature and know who is on the other end of the line.
 Picking up the phone with "Hello" followed by the caller's name is perfectly acceptable.

-Be sure to speak clearly so that the person on the the call can understand you.
-If the connection isn't clear and it’s difficult to hear, bring that up immediately so that the caller is aware.
+Be sure to speak clearly so the person on the call can understand you.
+If it is difficult to hear or the connection isn't clear, bring that up immediately so that the caller is aware.
 You may need to hang up and try the call again or, if dealing with a cell phone, move to a location where your phone can receive a stronger signal.

-When you’re speaking into the telephone, be sure to smile—even though the caller can't see you, it makes a world of difference.
+When speaking on the telephone, be sure to smile—even though the caller can't see you, it makes a difference.

-What are the telephone etiquette strategies you always follow?
-Think about it the next time your phone rings.
-Just as the world of technology changes, so too does the realm of telecommunications.
+Think about these etiquette tips the next time your phone rings.
+Just as the world of technology changes, so does the realm of telecommunications.
 However, proper etiquette is always in style.